wetransform/inspire-extensions/patterns/_posts/2016-06-03-inheritance.markdown

 1. ...you want to use one system for managing and publishing INSPIRE data and your extended data
 1. ...there is not just a syntactic relationship, but also a semantic relationship between the child and the parent.
 This relationship is called a *subtyping* relationship and is usually read as *child* ```is-a``` *parent*.
 1. ...you want to automatically keep your model compatible when superclasses change

+Inheritance should only be used when the fllowing conditions are met:

+1. Parent and child classes are in the same logical domain
+1. The superclass’s implementation is necessary or appropriate for the subclass
+1. The enhancements made by the subclass are primarily additive and don't override the parent's behaviour.

 ## When not to use